CPK Insurance

 A Kansas quote usually shows the policy type, limits, deductible options, and whether it includes notary professional liability coverage, general liability, or business auto-related protection.
 For signing agent work, confirm that the quote addresses coverage for notary mistakes and legal defense.

 Notary insurance cost in Kansas varies by services offered, limits selected, deductible, travel exposure, and whether you add endorsements for real estate closings or mobile work.
-The state average provided here is $57 to $247 per month, but actual pricing depends on your operation.
+Actual pricing depends on your operation.

 Many Kansas notaries look at E&O insurance for notaries, general liability, and, if they travel, commercial auto or non-owned auto coverage.
 Signing agents often focus on notary errors and omissions coverage in Kansas because closing work can create client claims after paperwork mistakes.

-Kansas does not provide a single universal insurance mandate for every notary in the data provided, but businesses with 1+ employees must carry workers' compensation, and commercial auto minimums apply if a vehicle is used for business.
+Kansas does not provide a single universal insurance mandate for every notary, but businesses with 1+ employees must carry workers' compensation, and commercial auto minimums apply if a vehicle is used for business.
 Many commercial leases also require proof of general liability coverage.

 Yes, you can request a notary public insurance quote online and describe your real estate closing workflows, counties served, and appointment locations.
 That helps the quote reflect your actual exposure instead of a generic policy form.